Check out my updated Tips For Mixing Music

 To fix this, I would bounce the song to CD/Mp3 so I could hear it on my iPod, car system, friend’s car system as well as other studios.
 This helped tremendously, not only did it improve my mixes but it taught me how to listen and really understand what my monitors were telling me.
 I learned what to trust and what not to with these little experiments.

 Understanding and knowing how to use (and when to use) basic mixing tools is vital to the outcome of your mix.
 It would be wise for you to get an understanding of the following tools:

 There are more, but these are the main ones you need to focus on.

 For those of us that use hardware units such as:

-– clipping in the red isn’t a big deal, in fact, it adds warmth and character to your sounds.
-If you’re all digital, meaning software such as: Logic, Reason, Fl Studio, Pro tools and other applications, then RED is your enemy.
-Never clip in the digital world
+Clipping in the red isn’t a big deal, in fact, it adds warmth, saturation, and character to your sounds.
+If you’re all digital, meaning software such as Logic, Reason, Fl Studio, Pro Tools, and other applications, then RED can be your enemy depending on your recording specs.

 9. A little Compression Never Hurt Anyone

 In my opinion, compression can be avoided (in most cases) if your filtering and performance are done correctly.
 There are times when a compressor is needed and lots of character can be obtained, but starting out, it can be hard to know when to use compression creatively or correctly.

 Most people use it as a way to push levels to extreme volumes.
 The main purpose of a compressor is to even out the levels through your song.

 I like using compression to manipulate my sound for example I will purposely over-compress hi-hats to make them sound as if they are breathing in and out of the track, it gives it life.